if and switch

 for (binding; condition; afterthought)

-The binding and afterthought may be omitted which works like while
+The binding and afterthought may be omitted which works like while in other

 languages: